pvukrn/PythonPractice/README.md

 5. Quadratic Time (O(n^2)): The runtime increases quadratically with the size of the input.
 Example: nested loops, such as checking all pairs in a list.
 6. Exponential Time (O(2^n)): The runtime doubles with each addition to the input size.
 Example: solving the Fibonacci sequence recursively without memorization.
 ### Implementation of dict and set:
-cpython/Objects/dictobject.c at main · python/cpython,
+- cpython/Objects/dictobject.c at main · python/cpython
-cpython/Objects/setobject.c at main · python/cpython
+- cpython/Objects/setobject.c at main · python/cpython
 ## Mutability and Immutability from Memory angle:
 Mutable objects are objects that can be modified after creation without changing their identity.
 Examples: list, dict, set.
 In memory, when you modify a mutable object, the object retains its original memory location.
 Mutable Objects are efficient for frequent modifications.
 Since they don’t create new copies when altered, they save memory and reduce the overhead.
 Example: Appending multiple items to a list.
 Immutable objects are objects that cannot be altered once created.
 Examples: int, float, str, tuple.
 In memory, modifying an immutable object results in the creation of a new object with a different memory location.
 Immutable Objects are Safer and simpler to use when you need to ensure that the data won’t change, such as using keys in a dictionary.
-Example: Tuples used as dictionary keys.
+Example: Tuples used as dictionary keys
 Reference Counting and Garbage Collection
-•	Python uses reference counting and garbage collection to manage memory.
+- Python uses reference counting and garbage collection to manage memory.
-•	For mutable objects, since modifications don't lead to new objects, reference counts don't frequently change.
+- For mutable objects, since modifications don't lead to new objects, reference counts don't frequently change.
-•	For immutable objects, frequent creation and deletion can trigger garbage collection more often, especially in memory-intensive applications.
+- For immutable objects, frequent creation and deletion can trigger garbage collection more often, especially in memory-intensive applications.